 Salaried or non salaried?

-Salaried trainees need 3 years’ work experience and at least a 2:1 degree (we can make exceptions for exceptional candidates).
+Salaried trainees need at least a 2:1 degree (we can make exceptions for exceptional candidates).
 Salaried trainees must be competent in the classroom and ready to assume teaching commitments.
 This means that they are responsible for planning, teaching and assessing students immediately.
 They are employed by schools and train ‘on the job’.
 Therefore they will need adequate school experience.
 Our salaried course leads to QTS with an option of gaining a PGCE.

 Non salaried trainees need a minimum of two weeks experience in school.
 They are students, pay tuition fees and start by observing, team teaching and building up their teaching from the beginning of the year.